15 Gray Bedroom Ideas

 https://www.instagram.com/p/CQ6GDAgg92f/

 The color gray also allows for a fun play-on texture.
-This extravagant but playful example shows that you can layer grey textures and surfaces to create a beautiful bedroom.
+This extravagant but playful example shows that you can layer gray textures and surfaces to create a beautiful bedroom.
 Gray doesn’t have to be cozy; it can also be fun!
-The velvet comforter and headboard is an amazing addition.
+The velvet comforter and headboard are an amazing addition.

 For an industrial look